drocarmo/drocarmo.github.com/README.md

 drocarmo.github.com
 ===================

+Personal site

+Built with Jekyll, HTML and CSS pre-compiled in Sass

-*this is an aboutme/blog website using Jekyll check it out live at drocarmo.com
+Check it out live at [drocarmo.com][drocarmo.com]